People

 B.Arch.
 1999 University of Oregon

-Raised uniquely in ethnically and economically diverse communities in both very remote and very urban California, Simone brings nuanced and sophisticated ideas of community and place to her work as an architect.
+Raised uniquely in ethnically and economically diverse communities in both very rural and very urban California, Simone brings nuanced and sophisticated ideas of community and place to her work as an architect.
 The questions, “How can buildings can be made humane and sustainable?
 How can people comfortably share space, both with family and co-habitants but also with neighbors and the broader public?” form the starting points for her practice.

 Simone has been licensed as an architect since 2009, studying at the University of Oregon and the DIS Institute in Denmark, and has traveled extensively as both a means to formally study architecture and building technology, as well as to experience first-hand the ways in which other regions and countries approach their built environments.
 She has lived in Spain and Germany and is an alumna of the Glenn Murcutt Master Class sponsored by Architecture Foundation Australia.

 Rooted in her local community and valuing civic engagement and diverse perspectives, Simone has helped shape public policy changes through her volunteer and board work at the neighborhood and citywide levels.
-She has served as the public member at large for the City of Portland Public Works Panel, and has served on the SWHRL Board and Land Use Committees and currently works with the Housing Oregon Portland Policy Committee in advocating for affordable housing.
+She has served as the public member at large for the City of Portland Public Works Panel, and has served on the SWHRL Board and Land Use Committees and worked with the Housing Oregon Portland Policy Committee in advocating for affordable housing.

 An expert in navigating complex municipal design standards, building codes and systems, Simone translates what many consider red tape into creative opportunities.
 She also has experience working with multiple stakeholders and partners, engaging in iterative and complex conversations, and exploring cultural variations.
 She relishes the iterative nature of complex projects.
 These qualities allow her to act as a strong client advocate, turning complex and multi-faceted challenges into understandable solutions.